-Although every attempt will be made to adhere to this projected schedule, changes may be necessitated due to staffing and other considerations.
+\ Although every attempt will be made to adhere to this projected schedule, changes may be necessitated due to staffing and other considerations.
 Students are encouraged to consult with an academic advisor in this event.

 Master of Science in Education (M.S.Ed.)
-General Education HEGIS 0801
+General Education-HEGIS 0801

 The General Education graduate program provides flexibility in designing a plan of study suited to individual academic and professional goals.
 Students with New York State (NYS) initial certification, who are seeking professional certification through this program, must obtain prior approval from a NYS Certification Evaluator.
-Upon completion of the master's program and applicable NYS Education Department requirements (see page 47), students may be eligible to apply on their own for NYS initial certification in their content area.
+Upon completion of the master's program and applicable NYS Education Department requirements (see page 53), students may be eligible to apply on their own for NYS initial certification in their content area.

+EDU 5900 Principles of Educational Research

+Must be taken within the first 12 credits of coursework, not including transfer credit.

+Education Courses

+6-18 credits

-EDU 5900 Principles of Educational Research Must be taken within the first 12 credits of coursework, not in transfer credit.
-Term I only.
-3 credits Education Courses6-18 creditsSelect from Field Codes List following.
-Liberal Arts and Professional Programs Select from Field Codes List on page 47.
-No more than 18 cre may be taken in any single field code area.
-12-24 credits edit hours Capstone OptionEDU 6000Graduate Seminar: Education (3 credits) orEDU 5999Project or Thesis (3,6 credits)If a 6-credit hour Project or Thesis is taken, 3 credit hours fewtives may be taken.
-3-6 credits ver in elec-
+Select from Field Codes List below.

+Liberal Arts and Professional Programs 12-24 credits

+Select from Field Codes List below.
+No more than 18 credit hours may be taken in any single field code area.

+Capstone Option 3-6 credits

+EDU 6000 Graduate Seminar: Education (3 credits) or

+EDU 5999 Project or Thesis (3,6 credits)

+If a 6-credit hour Project or Thesis is taken, 3 credit hours fewer in electives may be taken.